ricardorauber/StrapiSwift/README.md

 ## Error Handling

 Yes, unfortunately errors can happen, but we can cover some of them.
-The `reponse` object has an `error` property that will be set when some non-content error happen, like a `500 status` returned from the server, for instance.
+The `response` object has an `error` property that will be set when some non-content error happen, like a `500 status` returned from the server, for instance.
 All you need to do is check it:

 ```swift
 strapi.exec(request: request, needAuthentication: false) { response in